unraid/docs/docs/unraid-os/using-unraid-to/run-docker-containers/managing-and-customizing-containers.md

 ### Planning your startup sequence

 Some containers depend on others to function correctly.
-For example, an application might need a database container running first, or a service might require a VPN container to be active before it starts.
+For example, an application might need a database container running first, or a service might require a %%VPN|vpn-tunnel%% container to be active before it starts.

 :::important Plan your startup

-- Identify containers that provide core services (like databases, VPNs, or storage gateways).
+- Identify containers that provide core services (like databases, %%VPNs|vpn-tunnel%%, or storage gateways).
 - Ensure dependent containers are started only after their prerequisites are running and ready.
 - Review documentation for each container to understand any specific startup requirements.
 :::